 The Volume Weighted Average Price (VWAP) appears on a single line on a chart.
 Similar to a moving average, VWAP includes one crucial variable – volume.
 Including volume into the average price calculation may create a more accurate picture of previous price behavior.
 A trend based on low volume could be weak and reverse quickly, while a trend based on high volume is thought to be more robust.

 4. Relative Strength Index (RSI)

-The RSI is another often-used and easy-to-read indicator.
+The Relative Strength Index, RSI, is another often-used and easy-to-read indicator.
 It appears as a single line beneath the price chart itself, with a value between 0 and 100, with 50 being neutral.
 A low RSI reading may signal oversold conditions, meaning prices could rise soon, while a high RSI reading could signal overbought conditions, meaning prices could fall soon.